 Annual wellness exams are recommended for all animals.
-A Wellness exam includes a physical examination, Traditional Chinese Medicine examination, chiropractic examination, orthopedic and neurological examinations, as well as an assessment of Body Condition Score, Muscle Condition Score and Pain Assessment.
-Since holistic veterinary care means looking at the whole picture Wellness exams also include discussions of behavior, nutrition/diet, exercise and environmental enrichment.
-We will work together to come up with a plan tailored to your animal's unique needs to optimize their health and wellness.
+A Wellness exam includes a conventional physical examination (eyes, ears, nose, mouth, teeth/gums, lymph nodes, heart and lungs, abdomen, skin and coat), a Traditional Chinese Medicine examination, chiropractic examination, comprehensive orthopedic and neurological examinations, rehabilitation evaluation including gait and biomechanics, and assessment of weight and fat levels, overall attitude and brightness, and pain.
+Since holistic veterinary care means looking at the whole picture Wellness exams also include discussions of your pet’s life and medical history, behavior/personality, nutrition/diet, exercise, and environmental enrichment.
+We will work together to build a plan tailored to your animal's unique needs to optimize their health and wellness.
 These exams are an important opportunity to keep healthy animals healthy and identify potential problems early to help prevent them from becoming significant problems.

 Performance Animal Care

 Whether you have an equine athlete, a canine athlete, or even show dairy goats, Sea to Sky Holistic Vet can help your animals stay in top condition.
-We'll create a comprehensive, holistic, treatment plan to optimize health and well-being which will also optimize performance.
-This may include a combination of many holistic treatments like acupuncture, laser, massage, chiropractic, nutrition, herbal medicine and supplements tailored to the exact needs of your athlete.
+We'll create a comprehensive, holistic plan to optimize health and well-being which will also optimize performance.
+This may include a combination of many holistic treatments like rehabilitation and conditioning, acupuncture, laser, massage, chiropractic, nutrition, herbal medicine and supplements tailored to the exact needs of your athlete.

 Herd & Flock Health Care

-For any herd or flock of farm animals (chickens, sheep, goats, llamas, alpacas) this service covers routine evaluation of the herd or flock including nutrition, housing, management, husbandry and disease treatment and prevention to optimize the health, well-being and productivity of all animals.
-It may also include routine health care procedures such as foot trims in sheep, goats, llamas, or alpacas.
+For any herd or flock of farm animals (chickens, sheep, goats, llamas, alpacas) this service covers routine evaluation of the herd or flock including nutrition, housing, management, husbandry, and disease treatment and prevention to optimize the health, well-being, and productivity of all animals.
 Herd health checks are an important tool in identifying potential problems early to prevent them from becoming significant problems and can help improve production, health and well-being of all your animals.

 Is your cat walking a little funny?
-Is your horse slowing down?
-Is your dog hesitating a little before jumping?
+Is your dog hesitating a little before jumping or slowing down?
 Many people think that this is "just old age" but age is not a disease.
 Decreased energy, decreased mobility, arthritis and "old age diseases" are all treatable conditions that we can manage with a combination of Western medicine and holistic treatment options.
 Animals age much faster than people.
 Cats and dogs have decreased mental and physical capabilities as early as 6-8 years old and by 10 years old about 75% of dogs and almost 100% of cats have developed arthritis.
 Many conditions common in older animals like arthritis, mobility issues, thyroid issues, kidney disease, and heart disease can be managed holistically with excellent results.
 Even for healthy older animals as they age they have different needs for exercise, nutrition, and healthcare than young animals.
 We can come up with a plan tailored to your pet's unique needs to help them age gracefully.

 Palliative Care, Hospice and In-Home Euthanasia